-"My name is Aine McGeough and I am Head of Year 7 at The Burgess Hill Academy.
+"My name is Aine McGeough and I am an Assistant Principal at The Burgess Hill Academy.
 I will support the transition to secondary school and ensure that this goes as smoothly as possible.
 Below you’ll see details of the various activities we offer to help you settle in to life at The Burgess Hill Academy.”

 "I'm Paula Ridley, Pastoral Lead Year 7.
 My job is to support the Year 7 students outside of the classroom during their first year at the Academy.
 I'm available to help them with any concerns, worries or organisational help they may need, along with assisting their parents or carers with any enquiries.
 I also help them to keep up with their own interests by encouraging them to use the extensive extracurricular programme.
 As a parent of a Year 8 and a Year 5 student I'm well placed to understand the excitement and challenge of stepping up into KS3.”